 Empirical results for a simplified network setting in Section \ref{section2} provide insights for generalization performance of over-parameterized multilayer networks.
-Such general DL networks use SGD training that keeps the norm of weights small, so that the model complexity is determined by the norm of weights, rather than the number of weights (parameters).
-However, direct application of analytic VC bounds to modeling double descent may be tricky, because we need to address two challenging research issues:
+Such general DL networks use SGD training that keeps the norm of weights small, so that the model complexity is determined by the norm of weights, rather than the number of weights.
+However, direct application of analytic VC-bounds to modeling double descent may be tricky, due to two challenging research issues:

-\begin{enumerate} \item How to estimate VC-dimension for general DL networks, where analytic estimates do not exist; \item Understanding design choices for setting multiple ‘tuning’ parameters, such as network width, number of training epochs, weight initialization, etc. All of these hyperparameters can be used to control the VC dimension of DL networks.
-Double descent curves show dependence of training and test error on a \textit{single complexity parameter}, when all other tuning parameters are preset to ‘good’ values. \end{enumerate}
+\begin{enumerate} \item How to estimate VC-dimension for DL networks, where analytic estimates do not exist; \item Understanding design choices for setting multiple ‘tuning’ parameters, such as network width, number of training epochs, weight initialization, etc. All of these hyperparameters can be used to control the VC dimension of DL networks.
+Double descent curves show dependence of training and test error on a \textit{single complexity parameter}, when all other tuning parameters are preset to reasonably ‘good’ values. \end{enumerate}

-For these reasons, the application of analytic VC bounds to general DL networks is difficult (or impossible?).
+For these reasons, the application of analytic VC-bounds to general DL networks is difficult.
 However, it can still be done for restricted and well-defined network settings.
 In this section, we consider a fully connected network with a single hidden layer, as in Figure \ref{fig1}, where the network weights in \textit{both layers} are estimated during training via SGD.
 In this case, \textit{\textbf{z}}-features are \textit{adaptively estimated} from training data, in contrast to \textit{fixed} random features used earlier in Section \ref{section2}.